ihtushar/Attendance/README.md

 # Attendance Tracker

 This simple web app tracks employee attendance.
 It now includes a basic authentication system.
 Users can register with a username, password and additional profile information which are stored in `localStorage`.
 A hard coded admin account (`admin` / `adminpass`) is available.
-After logging in, employees only see and add their own records while the admin can view everything and delete entries.
+After logging in, employees only see and add their own records while the admin can view everything and delete entries and export employee attendance to a CSV file from the Admin Profile section.

 ## Registration Fields